-Skin health is paramount where Korean beauty is concerned, and typically, a skincare routine rooted in the country's approach to tradition will feature a thoroughly extensive 10 steps: from cleansers and essences to serums and moisturizers.
+Skin health is paramount where Korean beauty is concerned, and typically, a skincare routine rooted in the country's approach to tradition will feature 10 steps: from cleansers and essences to serums and moisturizers.
 So you can imagine the intrigue of a brand-new (not to mention gender-neutral) skincare line that boasts skin-loving K-beauty inspiration, with a straightforward three-step regimen.

 According to the brand's pillars, each of the Panacea products is designed to cleanse, replenish, and protect with the hope of delving deeper into the concept of ritual and routine, all while inspiring the consumer to bring intention and awareness to their morning cleansing regimen.
-The goal is "balanced skin as a means to achieving a balanced life."
+The goal is "balanced skin as a means of achieving a balanced life."

 And naturally, the brand's name mirrors that intention.
 Lee explains the word "panacea" is defined as a “cure-all.”
 Thus, the seamless three-step system aims to incorporate "thoughtful, good-for-you ingredients" designed to modernize and focus a haphazard skincare routine.